 Generally, I dislike modern commemorative coins.
 I find the design quality on most to be poor and inferior compared to some of the classic designs of the pre-1982 commemoratives.
-Plus, I especially hate some of the more gimmicky coins, like colorized coins (I think they look like miniature versions of those Bradford Exchange collector’s plates they used to advertise on TV in the 80s and 90s – like this one for “Gone With the Wind” that TBS seemed to play during every commercial break – especially during Braves games), or curved coins, like the 2014 Baseball Hall of Fame or the 2019 Apollo 11 moon landing commemoratives.
+Plus, I especially hate some of the more gimmicky coins, like colorized coins (I think they look like miniature versions of those Bradford Exchange collector’s plates they used to advertise on TV in the 80s and 90s – like this one for “Gone With the Wind” that TBS seemed to play during every commercial break – especially during Braves games or WCW Saturday Night), or curved coins, like the 2014 Baseball Hall of Fame or the 2019 Apollo 11 moon landing commemoratives.

 But when I saw this Buffalo dollar, I had to have it.
 The Numismatist was right.
 The original Buffalo nickel design really does look handsome when enlarged.
 Additionally, each coin was triple struck with a heavier press than usual.
 As such, this coin really looks fantastic and catches the eye more readily than the original Buffalo nickel.